Season One, Episode Fourteen: “That Damn Donna Reed”

 RORY: Green Jell-O and Cool Whip.

-— Jello is a brightly colored, translucent gelatin dessert that will retain its shape after being fitted to a mold.
-It was an especially popular dish in the first half of the 20th century.
-The word “jello” is the generic form of the brand name “Jell-O” from which the word is derived.
-The dessert was previously mentioned in episode 11 at 31:25.
+• Jello is a brightly colored, translucent gelatin dessert that retains its shape after being fitted to a mold; other ingredients like fruit or marshmallows are sometimes suspended within the jello.
+The word “jello” is the generic form of the brand name Jell-O, from which the word is derived.
+The dessert was mentioned previously in episode 11.

-— Cool Whip is a US “brand of imitation whipped cream, referred to as a whipped topping by its manufacturer, Kraft Heinz. … It was originally marketed as being ‘non-dairy’ [when it was introduced in 1966] despite containing the milk protein casein” (Wikipedia).
-It is sold in plastic tubs, rather than aerosol cans, does not require physical whipping, and resists melting over time.
-It is the most popular brand of whipped topping in the US.
+• Cool Whip is a US “brand of whipped topping manufactured by Kraft Heinz” (Wikipedia) since 1966.
+It is sold in plastic tubs rather than aerosol cans, does not require whipping, and resists melting over time.
+It is the most purchased brand of whipped topping in the United States.

 RORY: I’d better get these dishes cleaned up.